tamtamnl/Drupal-Breakgen/Readme.md

 ## Description

-The Pathauto module provides a new drush command (drush ddbg) which generate imagestyles based on your theme breakpoints.yml file
+The Breakgen module provides a new drush command (`drush ddbg`) which generate imagestyles based on your theme breakpoints.yml file

 ## Example dd_breakgen.breakpoint.yml file
 Please check for your own theme or directly use the dd_breakgen.breakpoint.yml inside your project.